universal-ctags/ctags/docs/optlib.rst

 powerful ways and call the feature as *optlib parser*, which is described in in :ref:`ctags-optlib(7) <ctags-optlib(7)>` and the following sections.

-:ref:`ctags-optlib(7) <ctags-optlib(7)>` is the primary document of the *optlib parser* feature.
+:ref:`ctags-optlib(7) <ctags-optlib(7)>` is the primary document of the optlib parser feature.
 The following sections provide additional information and more advanced features.
 Note that some of the features are experimental, and will be marked as such in the documentation.

-Lots of *optlib parsers* are included in Universal Ctags, `optlib/*.ctags <https://github.com/universal-ctags/ctags/tree/master/optlib>`_.
+Lots of optlib parsers are included in Universal Ctags, `optlib/*.ctags <https://github.com/universal-ctags/ctags/tree/master/optlib>`_.
 They will be good examples when you develop your own parsers.

-A *optlib parser* can be translated into C source code.
+A optlib parser can be translated into C source code.
 Your optlib parser can thus easily become a built-in parser.
-See :ref:`optlib2c` for details.
+See ":ref:`optlib2c`" for details.

 Regular expression (regex) engine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~